sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/index.md

 # Updating sourcegraph

-This page is intended as an entry point into Sourcegraph versioning and the `migrator` service which manages our database schemas.
+This page is intended as an entry point into Sourcegraph versioning, upgrades, and the `migrator` service which manages our database schemas.
 Here we'll cover general concepts and direct you toward relevant operations pages.

+**If you are already familiar with Sourcegraph upgrades [skip to instance specific procedures](#instance-specific-procedures).**

 > *Note: For product update notes, please refer to the [changelog](../../CHANGELOG.md).*

-**If you're already familiar with Sourcegraph upgrades [skip to instance specific procedures](#instance-specific-procedures).**

 ## General concepts